 Make a difference in the community while learning skills you can apply toward your future career!
 Wayne State’s Service-Learning program has received national awards in recognition of outstanding community service, with more than 400 students participating in Service-Learning projects each semester.

-- Research, trips, and more – Conduct your own research and present your findings at regional conferences, help judge at the Nebraska Science Bowl and Jr. Academy of Science Fairs, visit area science labs.
+- Research, trips, and more – Conduct your own research and present your findings at regional conferences, help judge at the Junior Academy of Science Fair, and visit area science labs.

 - Peer tutoring and mentoring programs – Help fellow students master their courses and improve their skills, or be part of a support system for new students, all while gaining valuable experience for your resume.